citelao/sensible/4-https.md

 There are dozens of Certificate Authorities, and each does the same thing: if you can prove you own a site, the authority will "sign" your certificate to say "this certificate is from the owner of miniclip.com."
 Like an HTTPS certificate itself, this signature is also a form of public key cryptography.
 The authority generates a signature using another private key, and they distribute its corresponding public key to browsers.
 Most browsers maintain their own careful list of trusted Authorities, [adding new ones](https://letsencrypt.org/2018/08/06/trusted-by-all-major-root-programs.html) or [removing corrupt ones](https://security.googleblog.com/2018/03/distrust-of-symantec-pki-immediate.html) from time-to-time.

+## You need two things to be secure

 With server certificates and Certificate Authorities, you know that all your traffic to msn.com is going to msn.com and no one else.
 Trusting that you're on the right site becomes as simple as verifying two things:

-1. The HTTPS encryption is done correctly using a strong algorithm with no weaknesses, and
+1. The HTTPS encryption is done correctly, using a strong algorithm with no weaknesses, and
 2. The Certificate Authorities you trust are not corrupt.

 ## How your browser helps you with HTTPS